Chinch-Bug/clangen-genemod/docs/dev/art/patrol-sprites.md

 ![bch_hunt_twolegsobject](https://github.com/ClanGenOfficial/clangen/assets/115410010/46918615-0250-458e-959b-9e6bcb316c46)

 Silhouette and the predator colors.
 Keep the red concentrated at the bottom and ensure that the shoulders up are dark.
-Remember that Twolegs are mysterious and should feel very unsettling to the cats.
+Remember that Twolegs are mysterious and should feel very unsettling to the rabbits.

-Monsters can be done with realistic colors unless they are being “aggressive” towards the cats in the patrol.
+Monsters can be done with realistic colors unless they are being “aggressive” towards the rabbits in the patrol.
 In which case, use predator colors for the monster.  (i.e. a car just doing its business driving by should be normal colors.
-A car swerving to hit a cat or bearing down directly on a cat should scream DANGER and have predator colors)
+A car swerving to hit a rabbit or bearing down directly on a rabbit should scream DANGER and have predator colors)

 ## Concepts
 When sketching out ideas for a patrol sprite, try to get creative with it!
 We want our patrol sprites to be dynamic and interesting, try to avoid static poses.
-Try to avoid communicating a cat's thoughts/intentions via thought/speech bubble.
+Try to avoid communicating a rabbit's thoughts/intentions via thought/speech bubble.
 Instead, find a way to demonstrative that intention (show don't tell!)
-For example, if the prompt is a cat thinking about crossing the river, maybe even if the first instinct is to have a thought bubble of the river (since the cat is "thinking" about a river).
-Instead, the art could be a cat who is looking at a river/looking to the other side of the river from a bit further way, or maybe you see the cat testing the stones on the river.
-Or, perhaps a cat thinks there isn't enough prey?
-Maybe the cat is imagining a transparent image of prey in front of them that they're reaching for, or they've only found bones to munch on.
+For example, if the prompt is a rabbit thinking about crossing the river, maybe even if the first instinct is to have a thought bubble of the river (since the rabbit is "thinking" about a river).
+Instead, the art could be a rabbit who is looking at a river/looking to the other side of the river from a bit further way, or maybe you see the rabbit testing the stones on the river.
+Or, perhaps a rabbit thinks there isn't enough prey?
+Maybe the rabbit is imagining a transparent image of prey in front of them that they're reaching for, or they've only found bones to munch on.

 Feel free to illustrate more "abstract" concepts as well, like scent trails or storytelling.
 Check out these examples of abstract concepts.